joshmurr/pong/README.md

 Read Me
 ====

 Making my first game in Javascript: pong.

-A good game to start with as no doubt many aspiring game makers have done in the past.
-All development stages will be documented here.
+Possibly an ongoing thing, I would like to add:

+- Reasonably sophisticated AI
+- Particle Systems
+- Difficulty Levels
+- More as I think of/learn stuff

+Josh